Quality recommendations in e-commerce – components of the Related Products algorithm

 Sometimes product recommendations can consist of many similar products.
 For example, a vacuum cleaner may be recommended with many bags that differ only in the number of bags in the set.
 In this case, the bags will fill the block with recommendations, and we will not help the buyer to solve his problem, for example, if he needs a filter for vacuum cleaner or bags of another type.

-To solve this problem, it is necessary to increase the variety of rendition, while not worsening the effectiveness of recommendations, i.e. do not let the products that complement the current product disappear from the rendition.
+To solve this problem, it is necessary to be diversified recommendations, while not worsening the effectiveness of recommendations, i.e. do not let the products that complement the current product disappear from the rendition.
 For example, if there are similar products in the recommendations, but they are more effective relative to other products as related, they should be left.

 This can be realized by a greedy algorithm that selects the most appropriate product from a set of related products, and then adds to it in the output of the next product that is the most appropriate, but taking into account the similarity in attributes with the previously selected products.
 This process is repeated until a sufficient number of items are selected.